et/et.github.com/source/_posts/2012-09-26-the-dirty-duo-half-dome-and-clouds-rest-in-a-day.markdown

 10 minutes later, we're at the top.

+{% img /images/yosemite-top-of-half-dome.JPG 500 %}

 Man...what a great feeling.
 The air is calm, the view is endless, and everything is right in the world.

 We snapped a couple photos and relaxed for a bit.
-The visor (usually mistaken as a the diving board) was a prime spot for taking pictures and is a great heart thumper if you have a fear of heights.
+The visor (usually mistaken as the diving board) was a prime spot for taking pictures and is a great heart thumper if you have a fear of heights.

+{% img /images/yosemite-half-dome-visor.JPG 500 %}

 Also it was my friend's birthday so we celebrated with a some delicious ginger snap cookies.

+{% img /images/yosemite-ginger-snaps.jpg 500 %}

 ### Down and out